Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 We accessed the sampling tool to download the dataset used in the remainder of the study on 29/08/2025.
 After applying the filters above, we are left with a set of \initialProjects \ projects.
 Considering that GitHub hosts hundreds of millions of projects, we were initially surprised at this relatively low number, given that the sampling tool by Dabic \etal monitors all public projects on GitHub.
 However, the minimum threshold of 10 stars excludes the vast majority of repositories, and the exclusion of forks substantially reduces the pool of candidates.
 The minimum activity and size thresholds reduce it further.

 We initially considered using Software Heritage \cite{DiCosmo2017}, as it is the most comprehensive dataset of public source code.
 However, Software Heritage lags behind GitHub by a few months, which is problematic in our case, as we want data to be as fresh as possible to study such a rapidly changing phenomenon.
 Beyond the project names and URLs, this dataset includes an important number of metrics (e.g., number of contributors, number of commits, number of forks, \etc), some of which we use in the remainder of this study.

-At the end of the analysis process described next, we have data on \TotalProjects project, the difference with the original number (\initialProjects) is due to ~$900$ failures of the pipeline, and ~$500$ ``dotfiles'' repositories that we filter out from the analysis as they are not representative of software development.
+At the end of the analysis process described next, we have data on \TotalProjects projects, the difference with the original number (\initialProjects) is due to $\approx900$ failures of the pipeline, and $\approx500$ ``dotfiles'' repositories that we filter out from the analysis as they are not representative of software development.
+In the vast majority of cases, failures occur when a repository cannot be found on GitHub (typically because it was made private between the time we downloaded the list of repositories and the time we fetched the file list).{At the end of the analysis process described next, we have data on \TotalAnalyzedProjects projects, the difference with the original number (\initialProjects) is due to $\approx1,500$ failures of the pipeline.
 In the vast majority of cases, failures occur when a repository cannot be found on GitHub (typically because it was made private between the time we downloaded the list of repositories and the time we fetched the file list).
+We further filter out $\approx500$ ``dotfiles'' repositories from the analysis as they are not representative of software development; we carry out the analysis on \TotalProjects projects.}